monzo/docs/source/includes/_ais.md

-# PSD2 AISP api
+# AISP Access

-Account Informations Services API for companies authorised as AISPs under PSD2.
+API access for companies authorised as AISPs under PSD2.

+This API is a limited subset of the *developer api*.
+Unlike the *developer api*, we'll keep it stable so it can be used for services provided to all Monzo customers.

+You do not have to have a Monzo account to apply for a `client_id` and `secret`.

+In the future we may implement the [Open Banking](https://www.openbanking.org.uk) API, as well as a more fully featured *V2 Developer API*.

 To apply for a `client_id` as an Authorised AISP contact help@monzo.com and ask to have your request forwarded to the partnerships team.